Photo: Cathrine Dokken

 Important details

-However, winter conditions can make the tour more demanding than it appears in sunny, picturesque winter photos.
-Be prepared for tough weather, including strong winds and deep snow, which can make the cold feel very uncomfortable.
-With a guide and proper preparation, including the correct use of equipment, these challenges can be managed, transforming a tough winter tour into a once-in-a-lifetime experience.
+However, winter conditions can make any tour more demanding than it appears in sunny, picturesque winter photos.
+Be prepared for tough weather, including strong (head-) winds and deep snow, which can make the cold feel very uncomfortable.

 Participants